Best smart thermostat iMore 2022

-- Best Overall: Ecobee SmartThermostat with Voice Control
+- Best overall: ecobee SmartThermostat with Voice Control - smart temperature thermostat

-- Best No-Hassle: Google Nest Thermostat E - Programmable Smart Thermostat for Home
+- Best design: Google Nest Thermostat - smart thermostat for home

-- Best Screen: Emerson Sensi Touch Wi-Fi Smart Thermostat with Touchscreen Color Display
+- Best display: Emerson Sensi Touch Wi-Fi Smart Thermostat with Touchscreen Color Display

-The Ecobee SmartThermostat is the best smart thermostat for anyone who wants to control their home environment using a voice assistant.
-With the Alexa-enabled Ecobee Smart Thermostat, you get all the magic of the HomeKit plus built-in Alexa voice control.
-Even better, thanks to the built-in speaker and microphone setup, Alexa is just as powerful on the Ecobee SmartThermostat as it is on Amazon's Echo products.
+The ecobee SmartThermostat is the best smart thermostat for anyone who wants to control their home environment using a voice assistant.
+With the ecobee Smart Thermostat, you get all the magic of the HomeKit plus built-in Alexa and Siri voice control.
+Thanks to the built-in speaker and microphone setup, Alexa and Siri are just as helpful on the ecobee SmartThermostat as Amazon's Echo products or Apple's HomePods.

 - Remote sensor compatibility

-The Ecobee 3 Lite is more or less an Ecobee Smart Thermostat without the room sensors.
-It has all the same great features, including HomeKit compatibility and Siri control; it's just constrained to the area where you install the main unit out of the box.
-However, you can buy remote sensors separately to see the temperature in other areas of your home if you choose to expand later.
+The ecobee 3 Lite is more or less an ecobee smart thermostat without room sensors.
+It has all the same great features, including HomeKit compatibility and Siri control, albeit limited to the area where you install the thermostat.
+However, you can buy remote sensors separately to see the temperature in other rooms if you choose to expand later.

-The main differences between it and the Ecobee 4 are the lack of an integrated Amazon Alexa speaker, room sensor, and occupancy detection.
-The Ecobee 3 Lite is also slightly smaller than the newer model but isn't compatible with as many heating/cooling systems.
+The main differences between it and the more expensive ecobee SmartThermostat are the lack of an integrated Amazon Alexa and Siri speaker, room sensor, and occupancy detection.
+The ecobee 3 Lite is also slightly smaller than the newer model, and it isn't as compatible with as many heating/cooling systems.